 The City of Belmont is one of the most diverse local government areas within

 culturally and linguistically diverse background.
-Based on the Australian Bureau of

 The City’s religion statistics provide an indicator of cultural identity and